menu icon

 • Using a 2 tablespoon scoop, scoop dough, shape into balls, then place on parchment lined sheet pan.
 If desired, press each ball a bit flat, add extra chocolate to the top, and form back into a ball with your hands.

-• Bake at 350° for 11-13 minutes.
-As soon as they come out of the oven, sprinkle with a little flaky sea salt, if you desire.
+• Sprinkle with a little flaky sea salt, if you desire.

 • Let sit on the sheet pan for 5 minutes, then transfer to a cooling rack and finish baking the rest of the cookies before you eat them.
+I mean that's the goal, but I don't think I've ever done that.

 Save This Recipe! 💌